The ZSL Animal Photography Prize 2015 is now open, and the search for animal photographs that can amaze and inspire has begun.

 - Adult ‘Judges Choice’ Award – an additional £1000

 - Young Persons winner in each category - £250

 - Young Persons Judges Choice award – an additional £500

 - 2 x complimentary tickets to visit the exhibition at ZSL London Zoo.

-- Inclusion in the ZSL Animal Photography Prize 2014 exhibition within the grounds of ZSL London Zoo in September
+- Inclusion in the ZSL Animal Photography Prize 2014 exhibition within the grounds of ZSL London Zoo

 - Acknowledgement in ZSL’s Wild About magazine and inclusion in the book to accompany the exhibition.